 A sequence of rational numbers

-value for π, which is the ratio of the circumference of a circle to the diameter.
-To do that, we inscribe in the circle a regular polygon.
-The ratio of the perimeter of the polygon to the diameter, which we can actually calculate, will be an approximation to π.
-And as we increase the number of sides -- that is, if we consider a sequence of polygons: 60 sides, 61 sides, 62, 63, 64, and so on -- then the sequence of those ratios gets closer and closer to π.
-Now, the circle is never equal to any polygon.
-But by considering a sufficiently large number of sides, the difference between the circle and that polygon -- the error -- will be less than a certain small number that we specify.
+We encounter such a sequence in geometry when we determine a formula Limits for the area of a circle.
+To do that, we inscribe in the circle a regular polygon of n sides.
+The area of the polygon, which we can actually calculate, will be an approximation to the area of the circle.
+As we increase the number of sides -- that is, if we consider a sequence of polygons: 60 sides, 61 sides, 62, 63, 64, and so on -- then the sequence of those areas becomes closer and closer to the area of the circle.
+Now, the circle is never equal to a polygon.
+But by considering a sufficiently large number of sides, the difference between the circle and that polygon will be less than any small number we specify.
 Less, say, than

 0.00000000000000000000000000000001